Skip to main navigation Skip to main content Skip to footer

 • No close or "best" friends.
 You have friends, but they are casual friends or acquaintances and you feel you can find no one who truly "gets" you.

 • Negative feelings of self-doubt and self-worth.
-Does it feel like you are always less than enough?
-These feelings—long-term—are another possible symptom of chronic loneliness.
+Does it feel like you are never enough?
+These feelings, long-term, are another possible symptom of chronic loneliness.

-• When you try to connect or reach out, it’s not reciprocated, and you’re not seen or heard.
+• When you try to connect or reach out, it’s not reciprocated.
+You may also feel as though you’re not seen or heard.

 • Exhaustion and burn out when trying to engage socially.
 If you’re dealing with chronic loneliness, trying to engage and be social with others can leave you feeling exhausted.
 Continued feelings of being drained can lead to other issues like sleep problems, a weakened immune system, poor diet, and more.